Skip to main content

 Controls

-Pipelines takes a defense in depth approach to securing workflows.
-This document provides an overview of the controls that Pipelines employs to ensure that only infrastructure that has been written in code and approved by a reviewer can be deployed in your AWS accounts.
+Pipelines employs a defense-in-depth approach to secure workflows.
+This document outlines the controls Pipelines uses to ensure that only infrastructure written in code and approved by a reviewer can be deployed to your AWS accounts.

 Least privilege principle